Explore Sydney from the skies before you take off with View from Above(opens in a new window)

-From the minute your flight to Sydney touches down, there’s no shortage of beauty, both natural and manmade – from the Harbour Bridge and iconic Opera House, to the Royal Botanic Gardens and Royal National Park.
+From the minute your flight to Sydney touches down, there’s no shortage of beauty, both natural and man-made, from the Harbour Bridge and the iconic Opera House to the Royal Botanic Gardens and Royal National Park.

-Many residents have made their mark by setting up restaurants, cafes and shops boasting their native traditions, which have given rise to the city’s wonderful culinary scene.
+Many residents have made their mark by setting up restaurants, cafes, and shops exhibiting their native traditions, which have given rise to the city’s wonderful culinary scene.
 One of the best examples of this is Chinatown, which has some terrific markets and cafes, all drawing on influences from many different corners of Asia.

 And you’re going to need that caffeine if you want to get the most out of the city at night.
-In the evenings, the streets come alive with a mix of students, professionals and visitors.
-Join them to enjoy a combination of quirky indoor venues and gorgeous al fresco spots dotted along the harbour.
+In the evenings, the streets come alive with a mix of students, professionals, and visitors.
+Join them to enjoy a combination of quirky indoor venues and gorgeous al fresco spots dotted along the harbor.